 Life on the reef.

-Mexican Hogfish are a reef fish, so don’t expect to see them out in the blue water.
+Mexican Hogfish is a reef fish, so don’t expect to see them out in the blue water.
 As it can be found along the Pacific East Coast there have been local differences based on where you are.
-In most places it can be found in all habitats, even up estuaries, except in the Gulf of Chiriquí, where it won’t go over sandy areas or broken rubble.
+In most places, it can be found in all habitats, even up estuaries, except in the Gulf of Chiriquí, where it won’t go over sandy areas or broken rubble.

 The bottom line.